MohammadGhanaym/Data-Analysis-Projects/README.md

 ### Investigate Movies Dataset
 <a id='Investigate Movies Dataset'></a>
 Investigating the movies dataset.
 Creating a file to share that documents my findings.
 Taking a look at the dataset and brainstorming what questions I could answer using it.
-Then I used pandas and NumPy to answer the questions I'm most interested in and created a report sharing the answers.
+Then I used pandas and NumPy to answer the questions I'm most interested in and create a report sharing the answers.

 ### Analyze A/B Test Results